jcocozza/vsps/README.md

 Under the hood, it is just a yaml file which can be edited directly.
 Otherwise, it's just a bit of fluff on top.

+Just be sure to keep to proper yaml format if you opt to edit it directly.
+Things will break with improper formats/unexpected layouts.

+vsps does not support any special nesting in the yaml file.

 ## YAML

 vsps is just a yaml file.
 A basic account looks like this: